 When working on an OTR schedule, you will get to go home once every 3 weeks or so.
 That kind of work schedule can be rough on relationships or lifelong partnerships.
 Having a serious talk with your partner to see if that lifestyle can work while you.
 Considered the time you will miss from home before you take a job that requires national driving.

-Pay Depends on the Company
+Pay and Benefits Depend on the Company

 The Miles Add Up Fast